Bonitasoft-Community/docker_docs/bonita/content.md

 ### `JAVA_OPTS`

 This optional environment variable is used to customize JAVA_OPTS.
 The default value is `-Xms1024m -Xmx1024m -XX:MaxPermSize=256m`.

-### `ENSURE_DB_CHECK_AND_CREATION`

-This optional environment variable is used to allow/disallow the SQL queries to automatically check and create the databases using the database administrator credentials.
-The default value is `true`.

 ### `DB_VENDOR`